pradels/vagrant-ovirt/README.md

 * `memory` - Amount of memory in MBytes.
 Defaults to 512 if not set.
 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `template` - Name of template from which new VM should be created.
-* `quota` - Name of oVirt quota for VM.
-Defaults to first quota found in datacenter.
+* `console` - Console type to use.
+Can be 'vnc' or 'spice'.
+Default is 'spice'

 Specific domain settings can be set for each domain separately in multi-VM environment.
 Example below shows a part of Vagrantfile, where specific options